minio/spark-select/README.md

-# Minio Spark Select
+# MinIO Spark Select
-Minio Spark select enables retrieving only required data from an object using Select API.
+MinIO Spark select enables retrieving only required data from an object using Select API.

 ## Requirements
 This library requires